material-motion/material-motion/specifications/runtime.md

 It must be possible to enumerate the operations of a Transaction.

-The log's order must match the operation request order.
+The log's order must match the order of operation requests.

 A Transaction must be explicitly committed to a Runtime; e.g. `runtime.commit(transaction)`.